-Returns the fractional part of the given number (i.e., the digits to the right of the decimal point).
+This returns the fractional part of the given number (i.e., the digits to the right of the decimal point).

-This function is not supported by Microsoft Excel.
-If you save a document in Excel format, all calculations using this function will be replaced by their last result as a fixed value.
+This function does not exist in Microsoft Excel.
+If you save a document in Excel format, all calculations using this function will be replaced with their current result as a fixed value.